kovidgoyal/kitty/docs/kittens/ssh.rst

 .. warning::

-   Due to the limitations in the design of SSH, any typing you do before the shell prompt appears may be lost.
+   Due to limitations in the design of SSH, any typing you do before the shell prompt appears may be lost.
 So ideally don't start typing till you see the shell prompt. 😇